 The New York Post recently revealed that Frontier employees get a $10 bonus every time they charge an oversized baggage fee.

-They truly earned their spot on our Travel Essentials list!
+These bags have truly earned their spot on our Travel Essentials list!

 #3 Pack Lightly & Know the Checked Bag Weight Limit

-My next tip to avoiding baggage fees is to pack lightly.
-This goes for the traveler who is traveling with just a personal item and/or a carry on, and for the traveler who is checking their bag.
+This goes for the traveler who is traveling with just a personal item and/or a carry-on, and for the traveler who is checking their bag.

 There’s your overSIZED bag fees and your overWEIGHT bag fees.

-But keep in mind that airlines have size limitations for personal items, carry-on bags, and even checked bags included in their baggage fee policies that should be reviewed on the airlines’ official websites.
+Airlines have size limitations for personal items, carry-on bags, and even checked bags included in their baggage fee policies that should be reviewed on the airlines’ official websites.

 You may be reviewing those size dimension restrictions of a personal item and carry on and are thinking, “How is it possible to fit all my stuff into that tiny space?”